 Ps: This guide is only for temperatures from 0 to 10.
 If you’re going to places with subzero temperatures, research deeper elsewhere!

-You’ll definitely get very dry skin in winter.
-A light-weight, liquid-based face moisturizer will not be good enough for winter.
-For me, I prefer a cream-based moisturizer with thicker texture when I’m on a winter trip.
+A light-weight, liquid-based facial moisturizer will not be good enough.
+For myself, I prefer to use a cream-based moisturizer with thicker texture when I’m on a winter trip.